MicrosoftDocs/power-automate-docs/articles/guidance/automation-coe/prerequisites.md

 ---
-title: Prerequisites for automating SAP GUI-based workloads | Microsoft Docs
+title: Prerequisites to install and use the Automation CoE Toolkit | Microsoft Docs
-description: These prerequisites need to be met before you can start automating your SAP GUI-based workloads with Power Automate.
+description: These prerequisites are required to install and use the Automation CoE Toolkit.
 suite: flow
 documentationcenter: na
 author: kathyos
-manager: kvivek
+manager: tapanm
 editor: ''
 ms.custom: guidance
 ms.devlang: na
 ms.topic: article
 ms.tgt_pltfrm: na